marijnh/Eloquent-JavaScript/06_object.md

 The class tracks the progress of iterating over a matrix in its `x` and `y` properties.
 The `next` method starts by checking whether the bottom of the matrix has been reached.
-If it hasn't, it _first_ creates the object holding the current value, and _then_ updates its position, moving to the next row if necessary.
+If it hasn't, it _first_ creates the object holding the current value and _then_ updates its position, moving to the next row if necessary.

 Let us set up the `Matrix` class to be iterable.
 Throughout this book,